TwoFistedJustice/peyton_place/readme.md

 with mother Constance, who embarrasses Allison with her big city ways.
 Has no idea about the squalid conditions Selena lives in despite having been outside her house.

+**Constance MacKenzie (nee Standish)**: 33 yo.
+Blonde, pretty.
+Allison's unwed mother.
+Mistress "widow" of the late Allison MacKenzie well-to-do businessman of NYC.
+Owns Thrifty Corner Apparel, dresses sharply.
+Uses big city words in daily speech.
+Says "dinner" instead of "supper".
+Lies about
+Allison's age making her out to be one year younger than she actually is.
+Also lies about her own last name, it isn't really MacKenzie.
+Doesn't approve of Allison's friendship with PWT Selena.

 **Tomas Makris**: New Yorker.
+36yo.
+Honest, hot-tempered, good looking, very intelligent.
 Principal of schools.
 English teacher.
 Bested Leslie Harrington.
+6'4", muscular, fit, 212 lbs.
+Worked a year at a steel mill for the experience, despite having a Master's degree from Columbia.

 **Buck McCracken**: Sherriff

 **Henry McCracken**: Buck's brother and one of the town drunks.
 Youngish, rakish when cleaned up.

 **Little Norman Page**: bully magnet. "worse than a bastard-child"